Call for Workshop and Session Proposals

 Vendors and service providers renting space in the exhibit hall may submit one session proposal per booth rented.
 Proposals received after the deadline are subject to availability.
 Pre-conference workshops are not open to vendors or service providers.
 (See detailed policy here.)
 If you are an exhibitor submitting a vendor session, please visit our exhibitor information page.
-Exhibitor registration will be open late July 2021.
+Exhibitor registration will be open July 2021.

 All proposals must be submitted using our online form.
 You will be asked to provide a description for printing in the program, as well as details documenting how your proposal aligns with our guidelines.
 Proposals will be peer-reviewed and you should receive notification of a decision by mid- to late summer.